adfinis/terraform-provider-the-bastion/docs/resources/group.md

 - `idle_lock_timeout` (Number) Idle lock timeout in seconds.
 After this duration of inactivity, the session will be locked.
 - `key_algo` (String) The SSH key algorithm for the group's initial key.
 Valid values: ed25519, rsa2048, rsa4096, rsa8192, ecdsa256, ecdsa384, ecdsa521.
 Defaults to ed25519.
 This value is only used during creation and cannot be changed afterward.
 - `mfa_required` (String) MFA policy for the group.
 Valid values: password, totp, any, none.
 If not specified, the group's current setting is preserved.
+- `try_personal_keys` (String) Whether to try personal keys for group members.
+Valid values: yes, no. If not specified, .

 ### Read-Only